Explore

 Introduction

-A Local Law to amend the administrative code of the city of New York, in relation to the provision of technology and support for people in custody with a pending criminal proceeding to securely receive and review evidence
+A Local Law to amend the administrative code of the city of New York, in relation to the establishment and maintenance of a school bus performance dashboard

 Attachments